rumps/rump-server/README.md

 #### `options.server.watch` (`options.environment === 'development'`)
 This specifies whether BrowserSync monitors files for file changes and inject changes or perform full-page refreshes.
+By default monitoring is set up if the environment is set to development. (visit the main Rump repository for more information on environment)

 #### `options.server.browserSync`
 This specifies any options you want to override in BrowserSync.
 If the